zachoriel/We-Have-C-At-Home/README.md

-# Memory Arena for Unity: Unsafe Memory Handled Safely, Minimal Garbage Collection
+# Memory Arena for Unity: Unsafe Memory Handled Safely, Zero Garbage Collection, Full Control

 ![Unity 6000.0.42](https://img.shields.io/badge/unity-6000.0.42%2B-blue?logo=unity)
 ![Last Commit](https://img.shields.io/github/last-commit/zachoriel/We-Have-C-At-Home)

 This is a high-performance memory management toolkit for Unity, inspired by [git-amend's excellent primer on memory arenas](https://www.youtube.com/watch?v=qIJxPAJ3R-I).
-It began as an experiment to learn more about unsafe code and evolved into a full-featured arena-based allocator with custom containers, tracking, logging, and benchmark tooling — all built to answer a single question:
+It started as an experiment to learn more about unsafe code and evolved into a full-featured arena-based allocator with custom containers, tracking, logging, and benchmark tooling — all built to answer a single question:

 > *How much performance and memory control can you reclaim from Unity's managed heap without going insane?*